SAP-samples/btp-kyma-multitenant-extension/documentation/discover/business-story/README.md

 * Get email notification, when a new business partner is created in the SAP S/4HANA Cloud system

 **Mentor**
-* Get email notification, when assigned as mentor to a franchisee
+* Gets an email notification, when assigned as a mentor to a franchisee.